TSHUAPA RED COLOBUS

 Behavior and Lifestyle

 Tshuapa red colobuses are diurnal and arboreal.
 They use their long tails and hind legs to leap through the forest canopy.
 Their low-calorie diet requires them to spend much of their day foraging for food and conserving their energy as their body digests the food slowly.
-As a results Tshuapa red colobuses are often slow to move, making them easy prey for hunters and predators.
+As a result, Tshuapa red colobuses are often slow to move, making them easy prey for hunters and predators.

 Fun Facts